 Our case requires use of a complex grid, so you should select it.
 Then click on Vertical vector and draw it in the main window besides the selected region.
-Draw it in the same way as you did the region just that it does not end with starting point.
+Draw it in the same way as you did the region except that it does not end with a starting point.
 Finish drawing the vector by clicking on the right mouse button.
 Vectors will be the guiding lines for the mapping of your fabric texture to the area.
 The vertical and horizontal vectors should intersect, and their borders should be outside the regions.
 As a minimum, you will need two vertical and two horizontal vectors.
 Vertical vectors should be drawn from top, and horizontal from left to right.
 If the fabric has many complicated distortions, you can draw intermediate vectors.
 Do not mix up vertical and horizontal vectors, and do not forget to intersect them.
-If you make a mistake, program will not generate any mapping, until you correct the vectors and make them valid.
-On the picture, you can see two vertical vectors in green, and two horizontal vectors in red.
+If you make a mistake, the program will not generate any mapping, until you correct the vectors and make them valid.
+In the picture, you can see two vertical vectors in green, and two horizontal vectors in red.

-You also can increase grid’s Density; this will make smaller rectangles in the mapping.
+You also can increase the grid’s Density; this will make smaller rectangles in the mapping.
 In most cases, default grid density will do just fine.
-Adding, deleting, and moving grid vector points works same as on region vectors: to add a point into an existing vector, just press the middle mouse button on the vector; to delete a point press the middle mouse button at the point.
+Adding, deleting, and moving grid vector points works the same as on region vectors: to add a point into an existing vector, just press the middle mouse button on the vector; to delete a point press the middle mouse button at the point.
 If you want to delete the whole vector, point the mouse cursor at one of the points of that vector, press a right button, and choose Delete vector.
-If you need to move whole vector, you can do it by CTRL+ mouse button drag.
+If you need to move the whole vector, you can do it by CTRL+ mouse button drag.
 In some cases you would need two identical vectors, but it is difficult to draw two exactly the same.
 So to do this point the mouse cursor at one of the points of that vector, press a right button, and choose Duplicate vector.
 The program will draw another identical vector, which you can move it by CTRL + left mouse button drag to desired place.

-Sometimes you will have a region very close to the border, therefore you will not able to draw grid vectors freely over the edge.
+Sometimes you will have a region very close to the border, therefore you will not be able to draw grid vectors freely over the edge.
 In these cases use View > Image offset.
 You will get an extra border, which should give you enough working space around the image.
 If there is still not enough space, go to Files > Preferences… and set the desired size in pixels.

 The start of fabric texture within a region is not independent from the other regions.
 On a normal shirt, the fabric on the pocket needs to be aligned with the body.
-To match the starting offset of two neighboring regions, click anywhere on the region with left mouse button and drag the texture to the desired position.
+To match the starting offset of two neighboring regions, click anywhere on the region with the left mouse button and drag the texture to the desired position.
 Program will interactively move the texture offset as you will move the mouse.

 You should not forget to save your work at the end, use Files > Save project…; type the filename in the and in the file selection box.
 The extension .drape will be added automatically.

-If your drape model contains many regions, like on the shirt form our example, you will quickly become tired from clicking on regions with right mouse button to apply a different texture.
-One would like to copy the new fabric texture to all regions, which have currently the same texture.
+If your drape model contains many regions, like on the shirt from our example, you will quickly become tired from clicking on regions with the right mouse button to apply a different texture.
+One would like to copy the new fabric texture to all regions, which currently have the same texture.
 To achieve this, click the group icon in the toolbar.
 It will change itself to , so that you know that ArahDrape is in the “group” mode.
 From now on, you can use a single click (right mouse button) to copy texture to all regions with the same texture.
 You can then disable the group to change the region type individually, if you wish.
 For example, you can make the shirt collar and wristband white, if you change their region type from texture to hole .

-As always, we are doing this to impress our potential customers, or to help them choosing between the different variations of our products.
+As always, we are doing this to impress our potential customers, or to help them choose between the different variations of our products.
 So we need to find a good way of showing our draped images to them.
 One way is to invite them in front of the computer, and insert the textures from your collection as you talk to them.
 This will probably be the most effective way, since it will also involve the customer.
 If such a presentation is not possible, you can also print the drape simulation from Files > Print picture...
-If you want to send the picture by e-mail to the customer, or prepare pictures for publishing on the web like in our drape gallery, you can save just the drape image using Files > Save image as...
+If you want to send the picture by email to the customer, or prepare pictures for publishing on the web like in our drape gallery, you can save just the drape image using Files > Save image as...